dyc3/senior-design/visualization-design.typ

 == Panel Structure

 The custom panel will be structured as shown in @Figure::panel-internal-class.
-It will be able to render the region view (@Figure::region-visualization), the tree view, and the topology view.
+It will be able to render the region view (@Figure::region-view), the tree view, and the topology view.
 The panel will provide a selector in `PanelOptions` to switch between the views.

 #figure(
   image("figures/vis/panel-internal-class.svg", height: 80%),